 Police Officer- A Police Officer performs patrol and/or investigation work to serve the public, enforce laws, prevent crime, protects life and property, in accordance with policies and procedures.
-He/She works under supervision of a superior officer who reviews work for conformance to orders and departmental policies and procedures.
-He/She may act as an officer in charge on assigned shift and subsequently supervise and direct subordinate departmental personnel.
+They work under supervision of a superior officer who reviews work for conformance to orders and departmental policies and procedures.
+They may act as an officer in charge on assigned shift and subsequently supervise and direct subordinate departmental personnel.